one-data-cookie/one-data-cookie.github.io/_notes/Ideas/Consider becoming a data journalist, there is not enough of them.md

 ---
-title: Become a data journalist, there is not enough of them
+title: Consider becoming a data journalist, there is not enough of them
 category: dataviz
 tags: [idea, journalism]
 season: winter